 - ⅓ cup sliced red onion

-While chicken marinates brush pitas with extra oil and grill, toasting well on both sides.
+- After chicken is marinated, heat grill to medium-high heat.
+Brush pitas with extra oil and grill, toasting well on both sides.
 Tear into pieces; set aside.

-Combine spinach, red onion and grilled pita and toss with some of the date and almond dressing.
-Serve with chicken skewers and put remaining dressing on the side.
+- Combine spinach, red onion and grilled pita and toss with some of the date and almond dressing.
+Serve with chicken skewers and serve remaining dressing on the side.

 Pin this Recipe: